Refrigerator Installation: Your DIY Guide

 Modern fridges include the option of making their own ice, so you don’t have to get an ice cube tray, fill it with water, and put it in the freezer section for a few hours.
 Now you just stick your glass under the dispenser and get as much ice as you want.

 However, this does require a bit of extra work.
-The water to freeze that ice has to come from somewhere, and that means your fridge will require a direct connection to your kitchen plumbing.
+The water to freeze that ice has to come from somewhere, and that means your fridge will require a water line.
+In other words, a direct connection to your kitchen plumbing.

 If your previous model of fridge already has this functionality, you’re set!
 Just move your new fridge in place, and hook up the existing flexible water pipe to it, and you’re done, your fridge is ready to go after a test run to make sure everything is okay.